zeek/bro-live/README.md

 If you're not running Ubuntu then you will have to either
 * Install Docker 1.2.0+ from source
-* Install distribution's Docker package and build your own Docker image based on Brolive w/o extra capabilities(7) (see included file)
+* Install distribution's Docker package (presuming older than 1.2.0) and build your own image w/o extra capabilities(7) (see *dockerfiles/bro-sudo.conf*)

 ```shell
 git clone https://github.com/jonschipp/zookeeper